High Kick Through the Roof: Soon-jae's House

 A former taekwondo champion, Hyun-kyung is a strong-willed woman who firmly runs her household.
 She enrolled in Teacher's college and learned Taekwondo as her specialty.
-When she attended university, she met Boseok and married him.
+When she attended university, she met Bo-Seok and married him.
 A PE teacher at her son's high school, she and the vice principal (Ja-ok) often have personality conflicts.
 She rarely takes issues personally and is a disciplinarian both at home and at work.
 Although thrifty, she is generous to people when the situation merits.
 Towards the end of the series, she becomes pregnant.